 Scout Bio’s mission: to harness the genetic revolution transforming human medicine to deliver the future of veterinary medicine

-By combining world-leading talent in animal health and gene therapy technology, Scout has built a development platform to address major areas of unmet medical need in companion animal (pet) medicine.
-Scout is supported by leading life sciences investors and a partnership with the renowned Gene Therapy Program at the University of Pennsylvania.
+By combining world-leading talent in animal health and gene therapy technology, Scout Bio has built a development platform to address major areas of unmet medical need in companion animal (pet) medicine.
+Scout Bio is supported by leading life sciences investors and a partnership with the renowned Gene Therapy Program at the University of Pennsylvania.

-Scout: at the cutting edge of veterinary medicine
+Scout Bio: at the cutting edge of veterinary medicine

 For the first time, a new generation of animal medicines may outpace human development — and revolutionize pet care in the process.
-The Scout team’s mission is to lead the development of one-time gene therapies for pets, by capitalizing on:
+The Scout Bio team’s mission is to lead the development of one-time gene therapies for pets, by capitalizing on:

 - Strong demand for long-lasting off-the-shelf solutions for major conditions